casgraphic/html-css-sass-guidelines/README.md

    ```

 6. CSS & JS includes doesn’t need **`text/css`** or **`text/javascript`** because they are respective defaults.
-7. Attribute Ordering - should be in a particular order for ease of reading of code:
+7. Attribute Ordering - should be in the following order for ease of reading of code:
    * `id`, `name`,
    * `class`, `data-*`,
    * `src`, `for`, `type`, `href`, `value`,